biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 https://biohackrxiv.org/ is a scholarly publication service for biohackathons and codefests where papers are generated from markdown templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
+The idea originated from the markdown layout used in the Journal of Open Source Software (JOSS)[@JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/submission-templates).
 A minimal metadata header has the following layout